neurallayer/binance-java-api/README.md

 This is a fork of the original repo with a few changes:

-1. Quicker releases of patches to Maven Central repo
+1. Quicker releases of patches to a Maven repo (jitpack.io)
 2. Upgraded retrofit2 library
 3. Fixed warnings in the Maven build
 4. Upgraded `jackson-databind` due to a vulnerability